LilJohny/LilJohny/README.md

 ---

 # - 🌱 I’m currently learning ...
-Now I want to get deeper knowledge in this technologies:
+Now I want to get deeper knowledge in this programming languages:
 - C++
 - TypeScript

 And learn Swift and development for Apple devices.

 ---

 ### - All programming languages I have significant experience in: